Kid Friendly Butternut Squash Soup

 - Cut butternut squash in half, remove seeds, then chop into 1-inch cubes.

 - In a large pot, melt coconut oil and add brown sugar, and all of the spices.
 Stir to combine.
 Add squash cubes and chopped carrot and saute 5-8 minutes or until the squash becomes slightly tender and browned.
-Add in broth, squash cubes, and carrot.
-Bring to a boil, then reduce heat and simmer covered for 15-20 minutes, or until squash and carrots are softened.
+Add in broth, and bring to a boil, then reduce heat and simmer covered for 15-20 minutes, or until squash and carrots are softened.

 - Working in batches, blend the mixture in a blender, or use an immersion blender.
 Add a bit more chicken broth if mixture is too thick to blend.
 Return to pot and stir in half and half.